The Curly Hair Chronicles – Celebrate Your Spirals

 The Role of Keratin

 Keratin, the primary protein in hair, is unevenly distributed in curly hair.
 This causes the bends and twists that form the curl pattern.
-The more uneven the keratin, the curlier the hair will be.
+The more uneven the keratin, the curlier the hair will be—making protein for hair repair essential to strengthen and support your natural texture.

 The Impact of Genetics